Rising-Stars-by-Sunshine/Yijia_Sun_PS1/data/README.md

 This dataset is used to analyze the evolution of comorbidity networks over 1997-2014 in research conducted by the GitHub owner.

 ## Preprocessing
-Run code in Jupter Notebook or Google Colab to preprocess the raw data.
+Run code in Jupyter Notebook or Google Colab to preprocess the raw data.
 ```python
 !pip install ace_tools
 ```